intersystems-community/perftools-io-test-suite/README.md

  - do ##class(PerfTools.RanWrite).Export(Directory)
 Exports a summary of all random write test history to comma delimited text file.

+<pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);"> USER> do ##class(PerfTools.RanIO).Help()</pre>

+The commands here are a combination of the two above and work the same way, with the notable exception of:

+ - do ##class(PerfTools.RanIO).Run(Directory,NumProcs,RunTime (sec),TransactionLength,HangTime (ms),PctReads)

+The final argument here, PctReads, indicates the percentage of operations that are reads, defaulting to 50%.

 ### Setup

 Create an empty (pre-expanded) database called RAN at least twice the size of the memory of the physical host to be tested.
 Ensure empty database is at least four times the storage controller cache size.
 The database needs to be larger than memory to ensure reads are not cached in file system cache.
-You can create manually or use the following method to automatically create a namespace and database.
+You can create manually or use the following methods to automatically create a namespace and database.

 <pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER> do ##class(PerfTools.RanRead).Setup("/ISC/tests/TMP","RAN",200,1)</pre>

+OR

+<pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER> do ##class(PerfTools.RanIO).Setup("/ISC/tests/TMP","RAN",200,1)</pre>

 Created directory /ISC/tests/TMP/
 Creating 200GB database in /ISC/tests/TMP/
 Database created in /ISC/tests/TMP/

-NOTE: One can use the same database for both RanRead and RanWrite, or use separate ones if intending to test multiple disks at once or for specific purposes.
-The RanRead code allows one to specify the size of the database, but the RanWrite code does not, so it's probably best to use the RanRead Setup command for creating any pre-sized databases desired even if one will use the database with RanWrite.
+NOTE: One can use the same database for all tools, or use separate ones if intending to test multiple disks at once or for specific purposes.
+The RanRead and RanIO code allows one to specify the size of the database, but the RanWrite code does not, so if a pre-sized database is used it's probably best to use the RanRead or RanIO Setup command even if one will use the database with RanWrite.

-After the directory is created, RanRead can be run immediately, but if you wish to run RanWrite you must first pre-create the Globals it will use.
+After the directory is created, RanRead can be run immediately, but if you wish to run RanWrite or RanIO you must first pre-create the Globals it will use.
 The number of Globals should equal or exceed the number of processes you wish to run with RanWrite.
+The rest of this will be demonstrated with RanWrite, but works the same with RanIO.
+Note that the names of the created Globals will be ^RanWriteGlobal1 and so on even when using RanIO; this was to make sure that the two tools are interoperable.

 <pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER>do ##class(PerfTools.RanWrite).CreateGlobals("/ISC/tests/TMP",10,1000000)</pre>
 Starting global creation